 - MANUFACTURE: Choose a diet made by a well-established manufacturer

 - STANDARD INGREDIENTS: Feed a diet that contains standard ingredients.

 - MEDICAL CONDITION: If your Bulldog suffers from a medical condition that requires a nonstandard diet or prescription diet consult your veterinarian.

 - DCM: Dilatative Cardiomyopathy related to your bulldog diet may be reversible if it is detected early.
 If your bulldog was diagnosed with DCM and is eating a diet with nonstandard ingredients you should consider switching to a diet that contains standard ingredients.

 - DIET CHANGE: If your bulldog diet is boutique, contains exotic ingredients, or is grain-free, you may consider a diet change to one without these properties.
 Talk to your veterinarian about the FDA announcement and what diet may be best for your dog.

-- DCM PRESENTATION: medical presentation often includes exercise intolerance, coughing fainting and trouble breathing.
-On exam bulldogs with DCM usually, have a heart murmur or/and abnormal rate and rhythm.
+- DCM PRESENTATION: medical presentation often includes exercise intolerance, coughing fainting, and trouble breathing.
+On exam bulldogs with DCM usually, have a heart murmur or/an abnormal rate and rhythm.
 In those cases, additional testing such as x-rays, blood tests, EKG, and echocardiogram are required.

 - TAURINE SERUM TEST: If your bulldog or French bulldog is diagnosed with DCM ask that a Taurine levels are tested and if needed supplemented